-If the request has been made correctly, the home secretary sends it on to the courts, which then issue a warrant for the suspect to be found and arrested.
+If the request has been made correctly, the home secretary sends it on to the courts, which issue a warrant for the suspect to be found and arrested.

-The suspect can, however, appeal against extradition if they believe the process has been flawed - and that could involve hearings lasting more than a year.
-They could go all the way to the UK Supreme Court or European Court of Human Rights.
+The suspect can, however, appeal against extradition - a process that can last more than a year.
+The appeal could go all the way to the UK Supreme Court or European Court of Human Rights.

 Must evidence of guilt be provided for extradition?